Krishnamundhara/Atithi/DATABASE.md

 2. Follow the Netlify wizard to create a PostgreSQL database
 3. Once created, Netlify will provide you with connection details

+✅ **Completed!** The Neon PostgreSQL database "wispy-fog-83740740" is now connected to your project.

 ## Step 2: Set Environment Variables

 After database creation, add these environment variables in your Netlify dashboard: